Sultan Abdul Aziz Shah Airport: Planning and Construction

 The construction of Sultan Abdul Aziz Shah Airport, initially named Subang International Airport, commenced in 1961 and was completed in 1965 at a cost of approximately RM52 million (then equivalent to $64 million).
 Built on 535 hectares of land, the airport was part of a larger government initiative to establish a modern international gateway for Malaysia.
 The decision was made in 1960, recognising the need for a new, larger airport to replace the aging Sungai Besi Airport.

-Designed by architects Kington Loo and C.H.R.
-Bailey of the Booty Edwards Architectural practice, the airport featured an innovative and unique architectural design.
-The iconic floating concrete shell roof, supported by mushroom-shaped columns, became one of its defining features.
-Additionally, a circular ramp, inspired by the penguin pavilion at London Zoo by Berthold Lubetkin, provided a distinctive visual focal point, contributing to the airport's architectural identity.
+The airport was designed by architects Kington Loo and C.H.R.
+Bailey of the Booty Edwards Architectural practice.
+It has a floating concrete shell roof and a circular ramp, inspired by the penguin pavilion at London Zoo by Berthold Lubetkin, provided a distinctive visual focal point, contributing to the airport's architectural identity.

 On 30 August 1965, the airport officially opened its doors, becoming Malaysia's primary international gateway.
 The inauguration ceremony was attended by more than 1,500 guests and was officiated by the Yang di-Pertuan Agong, Tuanku Syed Putra ibni Almarhum Syed Hassan Jamalullail.
 The first commercial flight to land at the airport, a Malaysian Airways Silver Kris (De Havilland Comet) from Singapore, arrived at 8:15 a.m. on the following Wednesday.

 The airport's runway, measuring (3500 m long, 45 m wide – runway 15 – 33), was the longest in Southeast Asia at the time, making it capable of handling large, long-haul aircraft.
 With this infrastructure, Subang International Airport replaced the Sungai Besi Airport (also known as Sempang Airport), which had served as the main airport for Kuala Lumpur before its closure.

 A British Overseas Airways Corporation (BOAC) Vickers VC10, with the outdoor circular ramp for passenger boarding and disembarkation.